Bob Miller (sportscaster): Los Angeles Kings

 Jiggs McDonald was the Kings' original play-by-play announcer, serving from their inception in 1967 to 1972, when he left to join the newly established then-Atlanta Flames (now the Calgary Flames).
 In 1972, Miller submitted a tape to Kings founder and owner Jack Kent Cooke, who was also the owner of the Los Angeles Lakers basketball team.
 Although Cooke said to him, "You're going to be my choice", Cooke instead hired long-time San Francisco Bay Area announcer Roy Storey to fill the void left by McDonald.
 Chick Hearn made the decision to hire Miller.

 When Storey left the team after one season, the Kings turned their attention back to Miller, who was hired in 1973, and served as their play-by-play announcer until his retirement in 2017.
 Miller's broadcast partners have included Dan Avey; Rich Marotta; Pete Weber, the current radio voice of the Nashville Predators; retired Kings radio voice Nick Nickson; and former Kings right wing Jim Fox.
 He called games on both television and radio until 1990, when the Kings stopped simulcasting and Miller went exclusively to television.

-Due to the NHL's exclusive national broadcast contract with NBC that prevented local television announcers from calling playoff games beyond the first round, Miller and Fox were not allowed to call the Kings' Stanley Cup Finals games on television.
+Due to the NHL's exclusive national broadcast contract with NBC that prevented local television announcers from calling playoff games beyond the first round, Miller and Fox were not allowed to call the Kings' Stanley Cup Final games on television.
 But due to their overwhelming popularity among fans, Kings management had Miller and Fox record their call of the potential clinching games for later distribution.

 As a result, when the Kings won their first Stanley Cup in franchise history in 2012, Miller told the story of the franchise up to that point when he said:

 This is for you, Kings fans, wherever you may be.
 All the frustration and disappointment of the past is gone.
 The 45-year drought is over!
 The Los Angeles Kings are indeed the kings of the National Hockey League.
 They are the 2012 Stanley Cup champions!
 The countdown is on–3, 2, 1, it's over!